|

 This is easy to place on and off the dog’s collar.
 Knitted bow tie 8

-l Iove seeing your finished projects.
+l Iove seeing your finished projects on social media.

 If you are on Facebook, stop over to the handylittleme Facebook group and share a photo.